xmos/ai_tools/examples/app_audio_network/README.rst

 The model generation step optimises the ``denoise_16x8.tflite`` model for xcore and produces these files::

-  model_audioi16.tflite
+  src/model_audioi16.tflite
-  model_audioi16.tflite.cpp
+  src/model_audioi16.tflite.cpp
-  model_audioi16.tflite.h
+  src/model_audioi16.tflite.h

 The first file contains the optimised model, the second file contains the generated source code, and the third file contains the header for the source code.

-The ``mv`` step places the generated source code and header into the source directory, where they are consumed by the CMake build.
+The export script places the generated source code and header directly into the source directory, where they are consumed by the CMake build.

 Output
 ------